 - Look for ways to expand, generalize, or relate the idea to projects past and forthcoming.

 While I don’t put my largest software projects here (indeed, I feel a large code base would take away from exploring relationships with mathematics), there are plenty of examples of my own written code.
 I include snippets in my main content posts, and include the entire source for each project on this blog’s Google Code page.
 This includes the programs I use to generate images and animations.
-While I usually implement my projects in Python or Mathematica, this blog includes projects written in C++, Java, and Racket, among others.
-I focus on readability over speed, as this blog focuses on comprehension and novel ideas over industrial-strength solutions.

 Here are some other of my online profiles: